---

 Prepare your RCMP check in advance

-Order your fingerprint-based RCMP check (CAD $50) and send it to Global Affairs Canada for apostille the moment it arrives.
+Order your fingerprint-based RCMP check (realistically CAD $75-$150 all-in with fingerprinting fees) and send it to Global Affairs Canada for apostille (no fee from Global Affairs Canada) the moment it arrives.
 This is your longest lead-time item.

 3. 3